Quotes and Poems for walking and wandering

 The West Wind by John Masefield

-IT'S a warm wind, the west wind, full of birds' cries;
+a warm wind, the west wind, full of birds' cries;

 I never hear the west wind but tears are in my eyes.